Honors Discovery (HONR 1102)

-The Honors First Year Inquiry Series courses feature a variety of topics taught by Honors faculty, set in a small classroom environment where Honors students explore issues and engage in experiential learning with a small group of their peers.
-First-Year students looking to fulfill core requirements are strongly encouraged to take these courses, as eligibility to enroll only extends to their first year of study.
+The Honors First-Year Inquiry Series courses feature a variety of intriguing topics taught by Honors faculty in which where Honors students explore issues and engage in experiential learning with a small group of their peers.
+First-Year students are strongly encouraged to take these courses, as eligibility only extends through their first year of study.
 The topics of the First-Year Inquiry Courses change every semester.
 Most First-Year Inquiry courses have been designed to meet specific NUpath requirements.

-College Honors courses are offered by numerous departments, including Mathematics, English, Accounting, and Political Science, Engineering, and Physics, to name a few.
-These Honors courses carry the same course number departmental prefix as non-Honors sections courses, but are designated as honors in the title on the transcript.
+Honors course sections are offered by numerous departments, including Mathematics, English, Accounting, Political Science, Engineering, and Physics, to name a few.
+These Honors courses carry the same course number departmental prefix as non-Honors sections courses, but are designated as Honors in the title on the transcript.
 These courses will appear in the Registrar’s course registry with the Honors designation indicated.
-These classes have a range of distinctive profiles relative to other departmental courses – sometimes they have fewer students, use different source materials, or cover the subject matter in greater depth, add experiential learning components, and include fewer students.
+These classes have a range of distinctive profiles relative to other departmental courses – for example, they may address the subject matter in greater depth, add experiential learning components, and include fewer students.